Charlotte Sophia of Mecklenburg-Strelitz (1744-1818), Queen of George III

 Queen of George III.
-The youngest daughter of Charles Louis of Mecklenberg-Strelitz, she first her future husband on 8 September 1761 and was married to him that evening.
-Unable to speak English and kept under the King's strict supervision, Charlotte felt alienated from both her husband and her adopted country during the initial decades of her marriage.
+The youngest daughter of Charles Louis of Mecklenberg-Strelitz, she first met her future husband on 8 September 1761 and was married to him that evening.
+Unable to speak English initially, Charlotte felt alienated from both her husband and her adopted country during the first years of her marriage.
 Eventually the couple formed a strong and affectionate bond.
-Although she did not play much part in politics, her connections with German dukedoms made her a channel for the king's continental affairs.
-She had fifteen children and her popular reputation was that of unimpeachable if rather stern domesticity.
+Although she did not play a part in politics, she used her closeness with George III to keep herself well informed and may have had some influence, albeit indirect.
+Her connections with German dukedoms made her a channel for the King's continental affairs at least.
+She had fifteen children and was mother of two future kings.

 studio of Allan Ramsay